green726/SWO/README.md

 ### Why?

 Why does SWO exist?
-I created SWO as a fun resume-building project and to learn about compilers.
+I created SWO as a fun project to learn about compilers.

 ### How?